kebin20/todo-app-react/README.md

 - [MDN Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) - The goto for documentation on array methods, this one in particular helped me with the filter() method.

 - [Bobbyhadz](https://bobbyhadz.com/blog/react-set-body-style) - This is a great article which helped me learn how to set styling on the body element in a React app.

+- [freeCodeCamp - Joel Olewanle](https://www.freecodecamp.org/news/how-to-use-localstorage-with-react-hooks-to-set-and-get-items/) - This is a great article which helped me learn how to use localStorage to store new todoitems and it's state.

 ## Author